fishinwind/workshop/rst/Classes/class-11.rst

 in-class exercise
 =================

-calculate the average base-quality for by base.
-So that you'll report a separate number for A, C, T, G through the entire file.
+calculate mean base-quality by base.

-You can zip the quality and the sequence together to do that and store the quality for each base in a dict of lists
+zip the quality and the sequence together and store the quality for each base in a dict of lists

 .. code-block:: python

-    # we will append all quality scores for A nucleotides to the
+    # append all quality scores for A base to quals_by_base['A'] list.
-    # quals_by_base['A'] list.
-Likewise for C, T, G
     quals_by_base = {'A': [], 'C': [], 'T': [], 'G': []}
     for i, line in enumerate(open('/opt/bio-workshop/data/SP1.fq')):
         if i % 4 == 0: